-I am Andy Clarke, a digital designer, speaker, and writer.
-My designs have helped companies around the world to increase their sales pipeline and revenue, and charities like Greenpeace and WWF to increase the amount they receive through donations.
-I advise on improving digital business models and defining winning product value propositions.
+I am Andy Clarke, a designer, speaker, and writer.
+My designs have helped companies around the world to increase their sales pipeline and revenue, and charities like Greenpeace and WWF to raise donations.
+I advise businesses both large and small on how to improve business models, value propositions, and customer experiences

 With my wife Sue, I founded Stuff & Nonsense—one of the best-known web design studios, specialising in creative design for digital products and websites—in 1998 and we’ve worked together ever since.
-From my studio in North Wales, I’ve consulted and designed for clients including Disney Store UK, Fairfax Media, Home Office (UK), Greenpeace, ISO, SAP, STV, SunLife, WIPO, and WWF.
+From my studio in North Wales, I’ve consulted and designed for clients including Ansarada, Disney Store UK, Fairfax Media, Home Office (UK), Greenpeace, ISO, SAP, STV, SunLife, WIPO, and WWF.

-I’ve written three popular books on website design and development—‘Hardboiled Web Design Fifth Anniversary Edition,’ ‘Hardboiled Web Design,’ and ‘Transcending CSS’—and I’m an experienced speaker, regularly presenting on art direction and digital design at web and UX industry conferences world-wide.
+I’ve written popular books on website design and development—‘Hardboiled Web Design and ‘Transcending CSS’—and I’m an experienced speaker, regularly presenting on art direction and digital design at web and UX industry conferences worldwide.

 - I’m an experienced creative director, product and website designer

 - I deliver critical projects on-time and within budget